PeterRobots/SPEED/README.md

 ## Acknowledgement

-This repository includes the FloLPIPS implementation and uses PyTorch, Accelerate, xFormers, LPIPS, DISTS, and SwanLab.
+This repository is adapted from [EDEN](https://github.com/bbldCVer/EDEN) and includes Accelerate, xFormers, LPIPS, DISTS, and SwanLab.
 We thank the authors and maintainers of these projects for their open-source contributions.